Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 The traveler lowered his eyes for a moment then looked up and I felt as if he could see through my spirit to my secret heart.
 “When one embarks on explorations into the other worlds,” he said.
 “One must remember that they bring all that they are, all they have been, and all they wish they will one day be.
 Time is fluid and of little meaning to eternal beings in the realms outside of our own.
 You belong wherever you wish to belong, Queen of Shambhala.
 One day you will understand the meaning of my words and I will rejoice when that day comes for you.”

-The man with the pack put himself protectively between me and the traveler with the walking stick.
+The spirit with the pack put himself protectively between me and the traveler with the walking stick.
 “Not all who come from his world are mere seekers as you claim to be,” the companion said.
 “Why should we believe you when you say you do not desire power nor the rule of this city when you sit so comfortably upon its throne, granting audience to those who find it?
 Seasoned travelers that we are, we are very familiar with shadows and their truth-tinged lies.
 Are you, Great Queen, a shadow of someone else?”

 “I do not need the physical trappings of royalty to rule my own mind and know my own heart,” I said.
 “I have seen and moved through a fantastical city built just for me by giants of living stone.
 A moment in time is enough for it to live in my memory forever while I live out the rest of my days wherever it is I am going.”
 Zephyr and I moved together to a window that looked out of the throne room across the shining city of Shambhala.